open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[2]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.

+**[3]:** For many database systems, the namespace matches the database (catalog, keyspace, schema) name.
+In general case, however, namespace consist of several qualifiers:

-**[3]:** The namespace usually matches database (catalog, keyspace) names.
-Some systems, such as MS SQL, allow to host multiple database engines on the same server, in such case, the namespace should include additional qualifiers uniquely identifying the database.
+* Instance name - MS SQL Server or Oracle, allow to host multiple database engines on the same host.
+* Database name - The name of the database, keyspace, namespace, etc.
+* Schema name - such as PostgreSQL or MS SQL Server schemas.
+* Other sub-namespaces which may include partition or shard identifiers.

+Namespace SHOULD include all such identifiers applicable to the database system and available to the instrumentation.

 Semantic conventions for individual database systems SHOULD document what `db.collection.namespace` means in the context of that system.

 **[4]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.